 After negotiations lasting 13 years, the dispute surrounding Iran's nuclear program finally reached a (provisional) conclusion.
-In Vienna on July 14, 2015, the five UN veto powers and Germany ("P5+1") and the EU concluded a comprehensive agreement with Iran.
+In Vienna on July 14, 2015, the five UN veto powers and Germany ("P5+1") concluded a comprehensive agreement - "Joint Common Plan of Action" (JCPOA).

 According to this Plan of Action:

 - Iran subjects itself to monitoring by the IAEA under application of the rules of the Additional Protocol to the NPT which allows for short-notice inspections.
 This applies in perpetuity.
 Similarly, the IAEA is allowed to inspect sites that are not directly part of any nuclear program; military sites are not excluded from this.
 However, Iran is permitted to object, which triggers a process to re-negotiate the inspection, lasting for up to 24 days. - Iran is only permitted to further develop its enrichment technology in a very restricted manner.
 This is designed to ensure that even after a ten-year period of more severe restrictions, it still cannot then suddenly increase its enrichment.
 The centrifuges in the bunkered Fordo facility can be used again for research purposes, but not with nuclear material. - The Arak heavy water reactor will be modernised and rebuilt so it cannot be used to produce weapons-grade plutonium.
 The previous reactor core, which was subject to serious concerns, will be dismantled and sent out of the country.
-New heavy water reactors will not be constructed. - The IAEA questions on the suspected previous military nuclear program have to be answered. - The economic sanctions on Iran will be lifted when the IAEA confirms that the country has fulfilled its commitments. - A Joint Commission, including Iran and the P5+1, will be set up to deal with disputes. - The P5+1 group will offer Iran cooperation with regards to non-military nuclear issues.
+New heavy water reactors will not be constructed.

+- The IAEA questions on the suspected previous military nuclear program have to be answered. - The economic sanctions on Iran will be lifted in February 2016, when the IAEA confirms that the country has fulfilled its commitments. - A Joint Commission, including Iran and the P5+1, will be set up to deal with disputes.
+Under a condition of disagreement within the Joint Commission, the case will be handed over to the Security Council.
+If the Security Council concludes Iran is neglecting the commitment, Initial sanctions will enter into force.
+Termination of the agreement is not provided.